 Founded in 1887 by Army personnel, AFI offers home, auto, life, and even flood insurance.
 The company offers the same tiers of insurance coverage as most companies — personal property, dwelling protection, liability coverage, and more.

 If you’re a customer, you automatically qualify for AFI's Theft Advocacy Services and MyHomeWorks add-ons.
 Theft Advocacy Services is a fraud education and prevention tool powered by CyberScout.
 MyHomeWorks is a smart home tool.

 AFI doesn’t advertise military-specific discounts or how its policies specifically cater to service members on a day-to-day basis.

 USAA is the best-known company for military members and their families.
 Like AFI, USAA offers an array of insurance options — including homeowners insurance.
 USAA also offers investment, financial, and mortgage solutions for its members and their families.
+They are also famous for being priced lower than many other insurance providers.
 Below are some of the military-specific coverage benefits that come with a USAA policy.

 In addition to the above policies, USAA offers all the basic coverage you need to protect your home.
 Like AFI, you have to qualify for a USAA policy.
 Below are the requirements.

 USAA eligibility — the following military affiliation is required to get a USAA policy:

 - Parent-in-law (parent, step-parent, or legal guardian)

 In addition to the benefits we’ve touched on with AFI and USAA, military personnel also enjoy the option of a VA Loan.
 A VA loan helps homebuyers complete their home purchase via a purchase loan, provide lower interest rates (Interest Rate Reduction Refinance Loan), and may offer tax deductions to certain qualifying veterans.